-Mr Lochhead said:-"Growing your own food is continuing to grow
+Mr Lochhead said:-"Growing your own food is continuing to grow in popularity in Scotland and this goes hand in hand with an increasing desire to know where our food comes from.

 "Allotments provide a range of benefits including better health, an opportunity to learn new skills, and an understanding of where food comes from - not forgetting the chance to eat the fruits of your labour.
 We're committed to helping people to grow their own food and this consultation will consider what changes should be made to the existing legislation to make it simpler and fit for today's community needs.